narezany/TakeTheDamnVideo/README.md

 # TakeTheDamnVideo

-A BepInEx plugin for **Gorilla Tag** that fixes the built-in VR camera (photo/video capture) on Linux/Steam Deck under Proton.
+A BepInEx plugin for **Gorilla Tag** that fixes the built-in VR camera (photo/video capture) on Linux under Proton.

 It works by intercepting the high-level C# camera wrappers and replacing the native Windows Media Foundation (WMF) encoding pipeline (which fails under Proton) with a lightweight, pure C# MJPEG/AVI encoder.